Bio Yoga & Mindfulness Teacher Eleanor Dawson

 And for this reason, Eleanor tries to give each person the skills to have the confidence to take the practices home with them, and to put them into daily practice themselves.

-Eleanor firstly completed two preliminary yoga teacher training courses in the viniyoga tradition with Hanne Gillespie of Clonlea yoga studios in Dublin.
+Eleanor firstly completed two preliminary yoga teacher training courses of yoga using soft gentle awareness with Hanne Gillespie of Clonlea yoga studios in Dublin.
 After this she completed the 750 hour Sadhana Mala Teacher Training and Yoga Therapy programme with UK-based teachers Ranju Roy and Dave Charlton, (2007-2010)

 The 750 hour yoga teacher training is long, rigorous and thorough, enabling the teacher to draw on a wide range of tools and techniques, and to apply them to each individual.
 This allows for an enormous flexibility and creativity when planning a class, so that there are variations for every person so that each person will have the practices adapted to their own needs.

 Eleanor began a regular twice-daily meditation practice in 2007, having worked with various meditative practices along the way.